FC Halifax Town: National League years (2013–)

 The National League (5th tier) was the highest level that the newly formed FC Halifax Town side had played at since formation.
 Neil Aspin started the 2013–14 season by signing a two-year contract.
 Their first season in the 5th tier started with a disappointing 5–1 defeat to Cambridge United.
 Town's first win in the 5th tier was against Wrexham.
 From March onwards, the Shaymen won 9 of 10 matches (keeping 7 clean-sheets) Halifax finished their first season in the Conference play-off positions (the highest placed semi-professional team in the country).
 Halifax lost 2–1 to Cambridge United in the play-off semi-final, rounding off a sensational first season in the 5th tier.

 During pre-season, Lee Gregory was sold for £250,000 to Millwall after being Halifax's top scorer for three consecutive seasons (scoring 18, 20 and 29 goals respectively).
 Halifax started the new season with five consecutive wins, placing the Shaymen at the top of the league.
 In the 1st round of the FA Cup, Halifax were drawn against old rivals Bradford City.
 The televised match attracted 8,042 spectators (FC Halifax Town's record attendance): which Town lost 2–1.
 Eventually, form dropped off in the league with too many draws (15), leaving Halifax Town in 9th place at the end of the season.

 The Shaymen's third season in the National League was a poor one, culminating in relegation back to the 6th tier.
 Neil Aspin was sacked and replaced by Darren Kelly.
 Kelly oversaw disastrous results against Grimsby Town (7–0), Cheltenham Town (7–1) and Braintree Town (6–3).
 The Braintree defeat forced the hand of the board who sacked him after less than two months in charge.
-Jim Harvey became caretaker manager, he turned the club's fortunes around but couldn't prevent Halifax's relegation back to the National League North following a draw against Macclesfield Town.
-Meanwhile, Halifax reached the 2016 FA Trophy Final, defeating Grimsby Town 1–0 at Wembley Stadium.
+Jim Harvey became caretaker manager, he turned the club's fortunes around but could not prevent Halifax's relegation back to the National League North following a draw against Macclesfield Town.
+Meanwhile, Halifax reached the 2016 FA Trophy final, defeating Grimsby Town 1–0 at Wembley Stadium.